ianmackey/public-wifi-data/README.md

 This repository contains real-world WiFi performance data including download/upload speeds, latency, and jitter measurements from various locations.
 The data is useful for travelers, researchers, and anyone interested in public WiFi performance.

+I know this isn't the most elegant solution, but I wanted to get this project going and hopefully as it grows, I'll continue to make improvements.

 ## Data Format

 The data is stored in JSON format with the following structure: